zedshaw/learn-c-the-hard-way-lectures/ex11/lecture.md

   do you get?
 * Do the inverse for *name*, trying to treat it like an array of *int* and print it out one *int* at a time.
-What does Valgrind think of that?
+What does the debugger think of that?
 * In how many other ways can you print this out?